The Mandatory Auditor’s Report (MAR) – Groundwater and Landfill Gas

 The MAR was commissioned in March 2019.
 Significant time was spent over the 2019 year, updating the conceptual site models, and undertaking landfill soil vapour testing and further groundwater investigations to assist in the MAR findings and recommendations.

 The report in itself is not an additional scientific report, but rather an independent review by an accredited CSB auditor of 12 independent, third party reports dating back to 2014.
-These reports commissioned by the MRC focus specifically on the impacts on groundwater quality and, to a lesser extent, landfill gas migration, as they pertain to landfill operations, both on and offsite.
+These reports commissioned by MRC focus specifically on the impacts on groundwater quality and, to a lesser extent, landfill gas migration, as they pertain to landfill operations, both on and offsite.

 Groundwater